andrewShillito/spring-security-demo/README.md

 ## To regenerate dev environment example data

-Set property `example-data.regenerate` to true causes example data which is seeded into the DB to be regenerated during startup prior to it being populated into the db.
+Setting property `example-data.regenerate=true` either in properties files or from the command line ie: `-Dexample-data.regenerate=true` causes example data which is seeded into the DB to be regenerated during startup prior to it being populated into the db.
-When regenerated, the data is also written to the source files which are used when not generating data on startup.
-This allows also for referencing the data which was populated into the db on startup.
+When regenerated, the data is also written to `.json` files in [./src/main/resources/seed](./src/main/resources/seed) for reference.
+Those files are also used to populate the db during startup when `example-data.regenerate=false`.
+The intelliJ run configuration `SpringSecurityDemoApplication Regenerate Example Data` can be used to startup and regenerate example data.

 Example data generation leverages the DataFaker library.